shafanaura/tickitz-backend/README.md

-# BACKEND APP WITH NODE AND POSTGRESQL
+# BACKEND APP WITH NODE AND MYSQL

-This is non-optimized minimal backend app with postgresql and node.
-Backend app theme is "E-Commerce"
+This is non-optimized minimal backend app with mysql and node.
+Backend app theme is "TICKET MOVIE BOOKING"

 ## Requirements

-- NodeJS v12 LTS
+- NodeJS v12.18.3
-- PostgreSQL v10 LTS
+- MySQL v10.4.11-MariaDB

 ## How To Run This App